 In this Lesson

 The urge to binge on sugar has been a feeling I fought viciously almost every day of my life.
 Whether it was after a long day at work or even first thing in the morning (I’m talking 6:00 a.m.)
 I would feel that urge to get a massive amount of chocolate, cookies, cake, etc. and eat it until I felt sick enough to stop.
 While driving I would think of my favorite spots to stop and get some sugar like Mrs. Fields or See’s Candy and if all else failed it was the grocery store.
 After shamefully purchasing a massive amount of food I would usually dip my hand in the bag to get a taste even before walking to the car.
+I would shove the food in my mouth so quickly I could barely taste it but was so relieved that the urge to binge was now dissipating.
+I would eat and eat, washing it down with diet soda, until I physically exhaled to take a break.
+I used to get cake or brownies with frosting and eat it with my hand if I didn’t have a fork.
 I was truly manic.
-I would shove the food in my mouth so quickly I could barely taste it but was so relieved that the urge to binge was now dissepating.
-I would eat and eat, washing it down with diet soda, until I physically exhaled to take a break.
 I soon felt nauseous and stuffed.
 This is when the self hatred would start up.
 Thinking to myself, “Why can’t I stop this?
 Why do I have to be this way?”
 I would clean myself up and usually dump wrappers and any food that remained in the nearest gas station trash can.
 I would think to myself, “Okay tomorrow I am officially starting.
 I will be better tomorrow.”

 This cycle lasted for decades.
 If I had to guess how many times I was able to “resist” a binge when I was “wrapped up in the food” I would say I was successful less than 3% of the time.
 I was swimming upstream.
 I was swimming upstream with a weight tied to me speeding down stream.
 It felt impossible to stop.
 Sometimes I would fight the binge on my way home in my car and probably looked like a drunk driver, swerving towards the local convenience store and then veering off to change my mind.

-This step was to bring in the food.
+The step I created was to bring in the food.

 • Are you REALLY hungry?
 Where are your hunger levels?
 If its anything above 5 maybe we can wait until you’re a little hungrier.